eda-ricercatore/admin-notes/skill-set/semi-technical-roles/pdt-mgt-engr-design.md

 	- Skilled in organization and Project Management (PMP®, PSM®, Prince 2® certifications will be considered a plus)
 	- Able to deliver effective technical presentation to any audience expressing strong communication skills
 	- Problem solver and result oriented
++ Supports the full lifecycle of a capability from Early Adopter Programs (EAP) to General Availability (GA) and across a full range of commerce events including new sales, upgrades, renewals, downgrades, and cancellations with robust monitoring and instrumentation.
 + skill set:
 	- BLAH.
 + skill set: